99designs/dddk/readme.md

 Objects are matched based on title, which include the `created by:dddk` tag.

-Dashboards are updated which have `managed by [dddk]github.com/99designs/dddk)` in the description.
+Dashboards are updated which have "managed by [dddk](github.com/99designs/dddk)" in the description.

 A lock file keeps track of the expected state on DataDog - only pushing the modified objects.